Breastfeeding 101: Your Complete Guide to Building and Protecting Milk Supply

 There’s a moment every new mom remembers: your baby’s first perfect latch.
 Your heart soars—until reality sets in.
-In the quiet hours after you bring baby home, you realize that breastfeeding isn’t as intuitive as it looks.
-Suddenly, you’re sorting through conflicting advice on milk production, supply building, cluster feeds, and nipple pain.
+In the quiet hours after you bring baby home, you realize breastfeeding isn’t always as intuitive as it looks.
+Suddenly, you’re sorting through conflicting advice about milk supply, cluster feeding, and nipple pain.

 The Miracle of Milk: How Production Really Works